SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 #### Install Helm and Add Repositories

-Helm is a package manager for Kubernetes.
-Helm Charts can be published to Helm and describe how a package should be deployed.
+*Helm* is a package manager for Kubernetes, and *Helm Charts* are published to Helm and describe how a package should be deployed.

 Helm is installed on the **local machine** from which you are running `kubectl` commands from.

 Install Helm (macOS):